-During the year ended December 31, 2023, the Trust incurred management and incentive fees before waivers in the amount of \$28,168 (2022 - \$24,507).
-For the year ended December 31, 2023, the Manager has agreed to waive incentive fees in the amount of nil (2022 - \$883).
+During the year ended December 31, 2023, the Trust incurred Management and Incentive Fees in the amount of \$4,015 (2022 - \$4,073).
+For the year ended December 31, 2023, the Manager has agreed to waive any Management and Incentive Fees, which would cause distributions of cash to exceed net accounting income prior to distributions.
+Fees in the amount of nil were waived in 2023 (2022 - nil).
 Any fees waived are no longer collectible in the current or future years.

-As at December 31, 2023, the current year management and incentive of \$11,055 (2022 - \$8,985) of fee was payable to the Manager.
+As at December 31, 2023, the current year management and incentive fee of \$1,793 (2022 - \$1,708) was payable to the Manager.

-The Manager is responsible for the expenses of the initial offering of units, other than brokerage fees, as well as employment expenses of its personnel, rent and other office expenses.
+The Manager is responsible for the employment expenses of its personnel, rent, and other office expenses.
 The Manager is not responsible for any taxes payable by the Trust or to which the Trust may be subject.
-The Trust will reimburse the Manager for all expenses incurred in the management of the Trust except as previously noted.
+The Trust is liable to the Manager for all expenses incurred in the management of the Trust except as previously noted.